vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 Thats it.
 We have done data cleaning of the dataset.

 ##### Preprocessing tags:
-- We split the tags at ',' and remove the commas.
+- We split the tags at whitespace and remove the commas.
 - Replace spaces between each tag with '_'.
 - Encode tags using one hot encoding.